jojo-tey/Today_I_Learned/README.md

 ## :star2: Interview Questions [Link](https://github.com/jojo-tey/Today_I_Learned/blob/main/P0_Interview_Questions/README.md)

 > You can share the questions you actually received during the interview.
-> "Do you have any question about us?"
-This is a question you must have heard at least once after the interview.
-What questions should I ask at this time?
-Here's a list of Reverse Interviews with relevant questions.

 - Frontend
 - Backend